serval19/Encryption-Decryption-Tool/README.md

 # Encryption Decryption Tool
-This tool uses Ceaser Cipher to encrypt the contents of a file.
+This tool uses Caesar Cipher to encrypt the contents of a file.